aplteam/Tester2/docs/Tester2-Reference.md

 ## Overview

-The framework comprises two classes:

-* `Tester2` is a class required to manage and execute test cases.
+The framework comprises the class `Tester2` which comes with functions designed to manage and execute test cases.

-* `CodeCoverage` is needed if you want to produce a code coverage report, which is recommended.
+`Tester2` cooperates with the class `CodeCoverage` which is designed to produce a code coverage report, which is recommended.

-Both can be loaded as Tatin packages.
+Both `Tester2` and `CodeCoverage` can be loaded as Tatin packages.

-The purpose of `Tester2` is to provide a framework for testing all the projects of the APLTree library.
-Only with such a framework is it possible to make changes to any APLTree project with confidence.
+`Tester2` was originally implemented as a framework for testing all the projects of the APLTree library, but became quickly a general solution.

-You might find the framework flexible enough to suit your own needs when it comes to implementing tests, even independently from the APLTree library.
+You are likely to find the framework flexible enough to suit your own needs when it comes to implementing tests.

 Depending on how the Test framework is used it might or might not present a GUI.
-Note that the GUI is a Windows-only feature (at least for the time being) although in all other respects, `Tester2` works on all platforms; if you decide to avoid the GUI, messages are printed to the Dyalog session window.
+Note that the GUI is a Windows-only feature although in all other respects, `Tester2` works on all platforms; if you decide to avoid the GUI, messages are printed to the Dyalog session window.

 The GUI was mainly introduced for `Tester2`'s own sake: `Tester2` is used to test itself, and the messages printed to the session can be very confusing then, while the GUI gives you proper feedback even in that scenario.

-However, executing a large test suite with the GUI is significantly slower than doing the same without the GUI.
+Note that executing a large test suite with the GUI is significantly slower than doing the same without the GUI.

 If the GUI shows, then this is how it looks like: